shahednasser/grammarly-ghost/README.md

 While looking through the above links, I saw different people that you can get Grammarly to work with Ghost's editor by simply removing the attribute `data-gramm="false"`.
 I tried doing that with my own blog and it worked!

 It should be noted that the reason behind Grammarly not working with Ghost's editor is due to it not supporting it.
 So, I am not sure if this solution will cause any problems on your side.
 For me, it works perfectly well.
+There's an issue detailed [here](https://gitmemory.com/issue/TryGhost/Ghost/11252/671525102) about clicking on "Edit in Grammarly," however, I couldn't reproduce it.

 ## The Extension